Wonders of the East

-The Wonders of the East (or Marvels of the East) is an Old English prose text from around AD 1000.
+The Old English Wonders of the East (or Marvels of the East) is a prose text from around AD 1000.
 It is accompanied by many illustrations in the two manuscripts in which it appears.
 It describes a variety of odd, magical and barbaric creatures that inhabit Eastern regions, such as Babylonia, Persia, Egypt, and India.
 The earlier manuscript is the famous Nowell Codex, which is also the only manuscript containing Beowulf.
 The Old English text was translated from a Latin text now referred to as De rebus in Oriente mirabilibus, and remains mostly faithful to the Latin original.

 Synopsis

-The wonders described are huge dragons who prevent travel, phoenixes born from ashes, and hens in Lentibelsinea who burn peoples' bodies when they are touched.
-The Wonders of the East also tells of incredible scenarios, like how to steal gold from giant ants.
-Fantastical and barbaric people are also mentioned, for example, the Donestre race of cannibals, the Homodubii half human and half donkey creatures, and the panotti, with their fan-like ears, which they sleep on and with which they cover themselves.
-The Wonders of the East is an Anglo-Saxon contribution to the mirabilia genre, "literature in which a traveler in foreign lands describes exotic sights in a letter home."
+The Wonders of the East is a contribution to the mirabilia genre, "literature in which a traveler in foreign lands describes exotic sights in a letter home."
 In addition, The Wonders of the East demonstrates the "mutual mistrust" between men and monsters because the creatures either flee from humans, harm those that come near them, or eat people.
-The further away from Anglo-Saxon England, the stranger these creatures become, reflecting Anglo-Saxon construction of the East through cultural and racial typecasting according to Edward Said.
+Some scholars such as Andrea Rossi-Reder have identified in the text an example of 'proto-Orientalism.'

 Manuscript versions

-The Wonders of the East is found in two manuscripts, both illustrated with fairly simple pictures.
+The Old English Wonders of the East is found in two manuscripts, both illustrated with fairly simple pictures.
 Space was reserved for the illustrations on each page, then filled in after the text was written.
 The Tiberius manuscript most intricately illustrates the 37 wonders described in both Latin and Old English.
-Lastly, the Nowell Codex, in Old English, contains only 32 images.
+The Nowell Codex, in Old English, contains only 32 images.
 The images parallel the text, and provide a picture of the described creatures.
 The Wonders of the East may be considered a pseudo-scientific text because of the illustrations.
 Therefore, the images are "possibly intended to lend a note of authority by making specific plants, animals, or monsters easier to recognize."
 In addition, the images are simple and have one or two figures in each illustration.
 More specifically, "One of the most important characteristics of ... their illustrations is that the races are seen in some sort of relationship to the viewer, rather than in [the] isolation of an empty frame."
 In the Tiberius manuscript, every section except for the gold digging ants are accompanied by an illustration.
 Christopher Monk argues the illustrations in The Wonders of the East of the Beowulf manuscript play an important role in studies of the creatures as representative of human sexuality and the act of "othering" femininity.